 While it may seem like mere semantics, there is a stark difference between website content and website copy.
 Let’s take a closer look at what is web content.

 The statement ‘Content is King’ may appear clichéd but the simple truth is that content is at the core of any marketing strategy.
-Web content is the key reason why your visitors view the pages you have developed and share it with others using social media, website links and other modes.
-Web content can be in the form of website text, images, audio files, videos and more.
+Web content is the key reason why your visitors view the pages you have developed and share them with others using social media, website links, and other modes.
+Web content can be in the form of website text, images, audio files, videos, and more.